KubeVirt SR-IOV Integration

 kubectl get net-attach-def -n default sriov-kubevirt-net

-Step 4: Create a VirtualMachine
+Step 3: Create a VirtualMachine

 Define a VirtualMachine with an sriov: {} interface pointing at the network attachment definition.
+Since IPAM is handled inside the guest, use cloud-init to configure a static IP on the SR-IOV interface.

 apiVersion: kubevirt.io/v1